allenai/satlas/GeospatialDataProducts.md

 WebMercator tiles are indexed from the top-left of the projection coordinate system from (0, 0) to (127, 127).
 The resolution is 10 m/pixel.

-Replace YYYY-MM with a year between 2016 and 2022 and month either 01 or 07, along with the unpadded X and Y index of the tile (like 20_44.tif for Seattle):
+Replace YYYY-MM with the padded year and month (e.g. 2023-02 or 2023-11), along with the unpadded X and Y index of the tile (like `20_44.tif` for Seattle).
+Currently the data is computed for 2016-01 to 2023-01 only in 01 (January) and 07 (July).

 https://pub-956f3eb0f5974f37b9228e0a62f449bf.r2.dev/outputs/tree-cover/YYYY-MM/X_Y.tif